Types of Aortic Valve Disease

 Aortic stenosis can only be treated with aortic valve replacement.
 Sometimes, aortic valves that are leaking (regurgitant) can be repaired.
-Together with you and your medical team, your cardiothoracic surgeon will determine the best treatment option for you based on your symptoms and test results.
+Your Heart Team—you, your medical team, and your cardiothoracic surgeon—will determine the best treatment option for you based on your symptoms and test results.
 You can print these sample questions to use as a basis for discussion with your doctor.

 There are two valve options for aortic valve replacement (AVR) – mechanical valves (metal) or biological valves (tissue).

-The principal advantage of mechanical valves is their durability—they do not wear out; however, blood tends to clot on mechanical valves, which can lead to stroke, so patients must take blood thinning medication (anticoagulants) for the rest of their lives.
+The principal advantage of mechanical valves is durability—they tend to last your lifetime.
+However, blood clots can form on mechanical valves, which can lead to stroke, so patients must take blood thinning medication (anticoagulants) for the rest of their lives.
 Being on blood thinners has a risk of bleeding and patients will have to have their blood levels checked regularly.

 Biological valves are most commonly made from animal tissue.
-Biological valves are less likely to cause blood clots, and do not require lifelong anticoagulants.
-However, they are less durable than mechanical valves and may need to be replaced in the future.
+Tissue valves are less likely to cause blood clots, and do not require lifelong anticoagulants.
+However, they are less durable than mechanical valves and may need to be replaced during a patient's lifetime.

-Your medical team will discuss with you the advantages and disadvantages of both valve types.
-Regardless of which type of valve you choose, there are two different surgical approaches that can be utilized: traditional AVR or minimally invasive.
+Your Heart Team will discuss with you the advantages and disadvantages of both valve types.
+Regardless of which valve you choose, there are two different surgical approaches that can be utilized: traditional AVR or minimally invasive.

 During traditional AVR, the cardiothoracic surgeon makes a 6- to 8-inch incision down the center of your breastbone (sternum) to open the chest, providing direct access to your heart.
-In minimally invasive surgery, the cardiothoracic surgeon makes a 2- to 4-inch incision in the top of your breastbone or between the upper ribs on the right side of the chest.
-The actual valve replacement surgery is the same from either the traditional or minimally invasive approach, but the less invasive option can potentially reduce hospital stay.
+In minimally invasive AVR surgery, the cardiothoracic surgeon makes a 2- to 4-inch incision in the top of your breastbone or between the upper ribs on the right side of the chest.
+The actual valve replacement surgery is the same from either the traditional or minimally invasive approach, but the less invasive option can potentially reduce hospital stay and your pain.